SALE Buy now and save 50% off today See plans & pricing

 Fringe Benefits Tax (FBT)

-Understanding Fringe Benefits Tax (FBT) is important when you’re accounting for office parties.
-FBT is a tax levied by the ATO on non-cash benefits by employers to their employees on top of their regular wages.
+Understanding Fringe Benefits Tax (FBT) is important when you’re accounting for office parties, especially during the holiday season.
+FBT is a tax levied by the ATO on non-cash benefits provided by employers to their employees in addition to regular wages.
+During the festive season, FBT implications can arise, such as with Christmas fringe benefits tax on office parties and gifts, making it essential for accountants to navigate these rules accurately.

 Unlike what you might expect, there isn't a distinct FBT category exclusively for parties or other workplace events.
 Instead, FBT comes into play when offering fringe benefits to employees, their associates, and sometimes even clients.
 Fringe benefits include